RunReveal

 notesAdditional notes about your detection to give additional context.

-riskscoreA score that can be assigned to a detection that can be used when performing signal chaining.
+riskScoreA score that can be assigned to a detection that can be used when performing signal chaining.

-mitreattacksA list of mitre attack framework techniques that this detection checks.
+mitreAttacksA list of MITRE ATT&CK tactic IDs (e.g., TA0001) that this detection checks.
 This can be used when identifying attack patterns.

-notificationnamesAn array of notification channel names in your RunReveal workspace, if set and the detection triggers, an alert will be sent to the notifications listed.
+notificationNamesAn array of notification channel names in your RunReveal workspace, if set and the detection triggers, an alert will be sent to the notifications listed.

-Example Sigma Rule
+Example Rule

-title: Detect Okta failures
+title: Okta Failed Sign-In

 logsource: